Who are the Friends of the Cobberas?

 - Bring together people with a mutual interest in the Alpine National Park

 The Friends of the Cobberas is under the umbrella of the Victorian National Parks Association and is supported by Parks Victoria.

 Where is the Cobberas?

-The Cobberas area is in the East Alps Unit of the Alpine National Park, which is in the remote north-east of Victoria adjacent to the Snowy River National Park.
+The Cobberas area is in the East Alps Unit of the Alpine National Park, which is in the remote mountains of Victoria's East Gippsland region, adjacent to the Snowy River National Park.
 The Cobberas Range itself is just south of the NSW border, so too far for a day trip for most members.
 We tend to organise weekend activities where you can camp out with other members, or stay in Omeo or Gelantipy and travel out for a day.